 About Being Fibro Mom

 Each time I write, I do it in the hopes of helping fibromyalgia sufferers become fibromyalgia thrivers.
-My mission is to to advocate parents while enduring the hardships of fibromyalgia.
+My mission is to advocate parents while enduring the hardships of fibromyalgia.
 I hope to one day help in changing the mantra “you don’t look sick” and replace it with knowledge, understanding, compassion, and healing.
 Bridging the gap between fibromyalgia thrivers and their loved ones is a personal mission and one that I take seriously.

 Being Fibro Mom not only gives you the resources needed to understand fibromyalgia and chronic pain, but also how to cope with those crazy kid days, unexpected flare ups, and unpredictable emotional days.